 This layer of funding sits behind any senior debt in terms of security, but receives a higher rate of return (typically 12% – 16%).

-At MBO Funding we have access to this type of funding, where a small number of wealthy individuals effectively guarantee a loan, in return for an equity kicker.
+At MBO Funding we have access to this type of funding, in return for a small equity stake.

 We won’t be using this funding in most cases, but it does provide a viable alternative where clients are willing to relinquish small amounts of equity.